gamma-opt/oip-notes/course/part1/10-nonlinear.md

 - The use of resources by an activity is proportional to the level of activity;
 - The total use of resource by a number of activities is the sum of the uses by the individual activity.

 Clearly, these are simplifying but still reasonably good approximations in many settings.
-However the are a couple of settings where one cannot simply ignore how quantities and properties interact with each other, which is exactly what leads us to dealing with nonlinear models.
+However there are a couple of settings where one cannot simply ignore how quantities and properties interact with each other, which is exactly what leads us to dealing with nonlinear models.

 If one were to consider computational aspects, then there are several important issues to take into account.
 The reason why mathematical programming modellers go beyond their means to obtain (mixed-integer) linear programming models is because the simplex method, the algorithm underlying the solution of such problems is a practical success.
 Since its conception in the 50's, it has seem a myriad of developments that has turned it into a robust and reliable algorithm for solving mathematical programming problems.